SpectreJan/refugium-rs/README.md

 ## Further Development
 No Promises are made...I might get bored or scared by the project and it might succumb to the slow death of repository rot!
 The Journal now has categories.
 Which is nice.
-But encrypted files?
+The storage location need to be changed though.<br> But encrypted files?
 Who knows!
 Maybe later.
 If any poor soul has found its way to this README.
 I have no Idea about crypto and for sure need help...I was (naively) thinking (10 sec coherent thoughts max)

 Encryption: